theNewDynamic/thenewdynamic.org/content/link/getting-started-with-next.js.md

 draft: true

 ---
-Next.js is a very popular Node.js framework which enables an easy server-side React rendering, and provides many other amazing features
+Next.js is a very popular Node.js framework which enables an easy server-side React rendering, and provides many other amazing features.